NilooMisa/asa-akam-qeshm/README.md

  * This section showcases the range of the products in two seperate charts including *dyestuff* and *textile auxiliaries*.
  ## Contact Us section
  * The user could contact the company directly via the form which is placed within the page.
+ * The form would require email and name to be submitted.
  ## Footer section
  * This section contains the two addresses of the company, the company's email address, links to social media.
  * Copyright would be added at the end of footer.
-4. # Future Features
+ # Future Features
  ***
  All these future features would improve the UX of the website:
  * The range of products could be improved and updated as the number of the partners.
  * We could add other sections to the website like the catalogues and the certificates and company's presence in other exhibitions.
  * The form could have more validations and options for the user.
-5. # Typography and Color Scheme
+ # Typography and Color Scheme
  ***
  ## Fonts
  * The font used for headings: *Bebas Neue*